-Take one of the underlay sheets and position it as shown so that it sits flush with the bottom edge of the roof panel and the edge lays over onto the opposing roof panel.
-Tack it into place using clout nails down the edges and along the centre of the roof panel.
+Take one of the underlay sheets and position it as shown so that it sits flush with the bottom edge of the roof panel and tack it into place using clout nails down the edges and along the centre of the roof panel.
+Add a second piece to the opposing roof panel.

-Place a second underlay sheet over the other roof panel, aligning with the bottom of the panel as before and letting the excess fall onto the opposite panel.
-Tack in place with clout nails as before.
+Place the final underlay sheet over the centre of the roof as shown and tack in place with clout nails as before.